 Your clothes for a 72-hour bag should also include three changes of underwear and three changes of good socks (like wool hiking socks).

 (Clearly these needs change if you have a baby or a little one who is potty training.
-Be sure to check out our recommendations to for emergency bags for babies and pregnancy emergency bags.)
+Be sure to check out our recommendations for emergency bags for babies and pregnancy emergency bags below.)

 EMERGENCY BAG TIP:

 Learn how to fold the clothes into a ‘skivvy roll’ to save space.

 For each kid’s bag, place $10 in ones and one dollar in quarters.

 You never know what money you may need in an emergency and people may not be able to break larger bills.

 Plus, if vending machines are available in a shelter, your kids can buy something with dollars or quarters — which can also help kids cope in emergencies.

 When preparing for an emergency go bag, you definitely need to include kind of flashlight in each bag.